saman-waruka/1st-RabbitMQ/readme.md

 ## step4:
 use another ssh into node service go to directory usr/app , use command `cd usr/app`
 ## step5:
-use command `node sender.js` to run sender.js these step will publish message,  you will see new message on ssh tereminal in step 4
+use command `node sender.js` to run sender.js these step will publish message,  you will see new message on ssh terminal in step 4